jeremyfromearth/jeremyfromearth.com/_posts/2018-09-02-fullstack-dev-with-gae-vue-flask.md

 module.exports = config
 ```

-Now we can build for dev by running npm run dev or for production with npm run prod.
+Now we can build for dev by running `npm run dev` or for production with `npm run prod`.

-After running either of those you can view the app from the Flask dev server at localhost:8080.
+After running either of those you can view the app from the Flask dev server at `localhost:8080`.
 Of course any changes you make to the front-end code won't show up here until you re-compile again.
-Once you are ready to deploy to App Engine, you can do so by running: gcloud app deploy server/app.yaml.
+Once you are ready to deploy to App Engine, you can do so by running: `gcloud app deploy server/app.yaml`.

 That's it!
 I hope others out there find this useful.
 Feel free to leave a comment or question.